 The PCAudioLabs benchmark results can be found here: Windows 10 For Pro Audio.
 PCAudioLabs test was even featured in Microsoft’s Future of Audio Keynote on Windows 10, presented by Pete Brown of Microsoft.
 You can see the benchmark presentation starting around 22:16.
 It’s notable Microsoft is now listening to DAW system builders for feedback on Windows 10 performance.

 Their benchmarks found notable improvements in low latency performance when running SONAR Platinum on Windows 10.
-Their test also mentioned improvements in CPU performance as well as well as disk performance in Windows 10.
+Their test also mentioned improvements in CPU performance as well as well as disk performance in music production for Windows 10.

 Although SONAR has tested 100% compatible with Windows 10, it’s important to check whether your audio interfaces and other hardware are compatible with Windows 10 before upgrading.
 Microsoft has a good track record of supporting older applications and drivers, and this continues with Windows 10.
 Their upgrade process will even point out any known incompatibilities.

 However, we highly recommend that you ensure your system is up to date with the latest drivers for all your hardware.
 Many audio interface vendors have already published Windows 10 validated drivers in advance; if available, you should use those.
 Many drivers may work without modification, but it’s a good idea to check with the vendor first before taking the plunge and updating to Windows 10.

 Perhaps even more exciting than what’s in Windows 10 today involve plans for its future.
 In the Windows 10 presentation at A3E, Microsoft tantalized us with other features under considertion: Thunderbolt 3, USB-C, Bluetooth MIDI, MIDI routing, audio aggregation, and more.